The ideal workplace?

 - You have to feel good!
 But the most important rule is: you have to feel good at your workplace.
 And if you can work better in chaos or in a neon green room - so be it.

-- Healthy stay in the job, health blog by graduate sports scientist Christian Riedel: http://gesund-bleiben-im-job.de
+- Stay healthy on the job, health blog by sports scientist Christian Riedel: http: /gesund-bleiben-im-job.de

 - Blattnernet, the productivity blog of office coach Ivan Blattner: http://www.blatternet.ch/

 - Website of the Society Work and Ergonomics - online eV http://www.ergo-online.de/

 - Gottfried Richenhagen, Jochen Prümper, Joachim Wagner: Handbook of Screen Work, Neuwied, Kriftel, Berlin 2002